Skip to main content

 The most common way to register a Device is to use a process called Device Provisioning.
 You create a Provisioning Token in the Platform and embed it in the Device.
 The Device uses the Provisioning Token to initiate a Provisioning Operation.
 After you approve the operation, the Device receives its Device ID and Registration Token.

 The Platform enables you to manage each Device's configuration and state using Desired Properties, Reported Properties, and Tags.
 Desired Properties propagate from the Platform to the Device, and Reported Properties go the other way.
 Tags are key-value pairs kept only on the Platform; the Device can't access them.
 You can set Desired Properties manually or use Device Fleet Configuration, which targets Devices based on their Tags and Reported Properties.
-See Configure Devices for more details.
+See Configure Devices Remotely for more details.

 tip